Summer 2024 Program Description

 What is the Wharton Summer Program for Undergraduate Research?

-A successful proposal should generally include a compelling, well-designed research project, including methodology for the 10-week program, strong academic achievement by the applicant, and an outstanding essay regarding program participation.
+- A successful proposal should generally include a compelling, well-designed research project including methodology, strong academic achievement by the applicant, and an outstanding essay regarding program participation.

 Where can I get more information?

 For more information about the program, first, review the SPUR FAQ.
-If you have additional questions, you may contact Dr. Utsav Schurmans, Director of Research and Scholars Programs (firstname.lastname@example.org, 215.898.0285).
+If you have additional questions, you may contact Dr. Utsav Schurmans, Director of Research and Scholars Programs (firstname.lastname@example.org).